-- ☑ Enhance their understanding of resilience, burnout and associated risk. - ✓ Recognise the key signs of burnout. - Learn how to develop coping strategies to recover. - Find out why individual and organisational resilience is important.
+- ☑ Enhance their understanding of resilience, burnout and associated risk. - ✓ Recognise the key signs of burnout. - ✓ Learn how to develop coping strategies to recover. - Find out why individual and organisational resilience is important.

-As well as supporting doctors on an individual basis in this way, we want to go further by using our international insight and experience to call for concrete solutions.
+As well as supporting doctors on an individual basis in this way, and through our counselling service specific to NZ Medical Protection members, we want to go further by using our international insight and experience to call for concrete solutions to mitigate the risks of burnout.

-Based on our member survey, we have identified where improvements can be made and what concrete measures can be taken by the individual doctor (I), the team (we) and at organisational/wider system level (they) to help improve the work environment of doctors.
+Based on our member survey, we have identified where improvements can be made and what concrete measures can be taken by the individual doctor (I), the team (we) and at an organisational/wider system level (they) to help improve the work environment of doctors.

-With this paper, we outline key findings as well as recommendations which, if taken seriously, would help prevent doctors from burning out.
+With this paper, we outline key findings as well as recommendations which, if taken seriously, will help prevent doctors from burning out.